Emil Kolben would be amazed

 From a pin to a train engine

 The close relationship between ČKD and Vysočany ended in the 1990s, when the local industry was gradually phased out.
 Today, only a street and a Metro station bearing his name remind us of the legendary industrialist.
-Not long after, however, his name will be borne by the whole new district, which will remind Kolben's work in the field of electrical engineering and the troubled fate of his entire family.
+Soon, however, his name will be borne by the whole new district, which will commemorate Kolben's work in the field of electrical engineering and the troubled fate of his entire family.